bolajahmad/polka-poap/Readme.md

 - Event Organizers Flow: Event organizers can create events, manage attendees, and distribute POAP tokens.
 - UI Frontend: A user-friendly interface for interacting with the D'app.

-## Installation
-Instructions on how to run the D'app locally.

 ## Usage
 Demo screenshots and videos.